 'Come & Try' day, 1-4pm,

-View a slideshow of photos from the Festival.
+View a slideshow report of the 2024 Festival.
+This file is 15MB in size.

 First Wednesday of every month, meeting in the “outer” car park (the entrance to Craigencalt Farm at the bottom of Red Path Brae) at 10am.
 Also meets on third Wednesday during summer.
 Dogs are welcome on most walks but it is best to check with the Walk Leader first.